dringakn/gazebo_simulation/README.md

 [The example code file can be found within the urdf directory of the package](./urdf/test_snippets.urdf.xacro).

 **Explanation**
-The above code create a The user can simply include the snippets file and use the sample macros to create various links, joints and attach sensors to the robot.
+The above code creates a simple robot model.
+The user can simply include the [snippets file](./urdf/snippets.urdf.xacro) to create robot links, joints and attach sensors to the robot.
+The robot has five links `base_link, chassis, left_wheel, right_wheel, front_castor`, four joints, three sensors and a controller.

 **Available Snippets**